chen-gz/chen-gz.github.io/content/rudin-real-and-complex-analysis/chapter1/07-integration-of-complex-functions.md

 ---
-title: Integration of Complex Functions
 type: docs
 ---

+## Integration of Complex Functions

 As before,  $\mu$  will in this section be a positive measure on an arbitrary measurable space  $X$ .